ocadotechnology/bbq/SLI_README.md

 This metric is measuring number of tables which are not backed up since X days from last observed change.

-To measure it, it is required to have [GCP Census](https://github.com/ocadotechnology/gcp-census) application scanning all data which should be backed up and also turning on daily datastore exports.
+To measure it, it is required to have [GCP Census](https://github.com/ocadotechnology/gcp-census) application scanning all data which should be backed up and also turning on [cloud datastore exports](https://github.com/ocadotechnology/bbq/blob/master/SETUP.md#cloud-datastore-export).

 Metric is implemented as a BigQuery query, which uses mentioned earlier data.